irisgallagher/mini_project01_network_setup_and_troubleshooting/README.md

 - To turn the router on, you click on the router you should see a picture of it, click the power button.
 You know it is on when you can see a green light on.
  5) Connect an ethernet cable from the switch to the router.
 -  To do this on packet tracer, click on the router, go to "Config", choose GigabitEthernet 0/0 (or the one you plugged into) and edit the IP address and subnet mask there.
 The IP address should be prioritized and a lower number than the end devices.
  6)  Set up the default gateway for all.
 A default gateway tells the device where to go if the server isn't responding.
 For servers and PCs the default gateway should be the IP Address of the router so if the server isn't responding, the request can be sent to other local area networks to find a response.
 If a router has multiple local area networks that it is connected to, each interface is assigned an IP address that acts as the default gateway for the devices on that subnet.
 Therefore, the router's default gateway should be the switch of the local area network it is trying to access.
+The switch and end device's default gateway should be the router's IP addess.
 - For the switch, router, and end devices, you should be able to manipulate the default gateway by clicking on the device in packet tracer, going to "Config", and updating the default gateway.
   Extra Steps:
 7) Once the network is all set up you can ping the local area network or the other local area networks if the router is connected.
 This can be done in the terminal by clicking on the end devices and choosing "Desktop" then choosing "Terminal".
 Once in the terminal, you can use "ping" + the IP of who you are trying to ping.
 Ping tells you if the device is on the network.